selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 - I had a hard time understanding the difference between view and transpose.
 These 2 links should help you out, [When to use view,transpose & permute](https://www.reddit.com/r/learnmachinelearning/comments/17irzkc/why_do_we_use_view_and_then_transpose_when/) and [Difference between view & transpose](https://discuss.pytorch.org/t/different-between-permute-transpose-view-which-should-i-use/32916)
 - Contiguous and view, still eluded me.
 Till I read these, [Pytorch Internals](https://blog.ezyang.com/2019/05/pytorch-internals/) and [Contiguous & Non-Contiguous Tensor](https://medium.com/analytics-vidhya/pytorch-contiguous-vs-non-contiguous-tensor-view-understanding-view-reshape-73e10cdfa0dd)
 - [Linear](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html)
+- I also have a post talking about how the internal memory management of tensors work, [read this](https://www.linkedin.com/posts/goyalpramod_memory-allocation-in-python-activity-7273940017410928640-FZji?utm_source=share&utm_medium=member_desktop) if you are interested.

 ```python
 #my implementation